Tel Yodfat and Mount Atzmon offer various lovely loop trails through the Hellenistic city of Jotapata and the surrounding mountains.

 And if you will get lucky, then you will see sheep.

 Near the Hiding Space, we saw the blue trail and used it to descent from the Tel.

 Yodfat – Atzmon Trail

 The plan was to start at the ancient Yodfat (marked as #419 on the trail map above).
-Afterward, then using the blue trail to go down towards Nahal Yodfat, and then continue along the blue path to the top of Mount Atzmon (marked as #547on the trail map above).
+Afterward, use the blue trail to go down towards Nahal Yodfat and continue along the blue path to the top of Mount Atzmon (marked as #547on the trail map above).
 From the top of Mount Atzmon, we continue along the blue trail until we reach the red pathway.
 And the red dirt road leads us back to the parking of ancient Yodfat.
 This trail is around 6 km long, and in most cases, it will take four to five hours to complete.

 Where the name Mount Atzmon comes from?